vuejs/docs/src/guide/best-practices/performance.md

 ### Reduce Reactivity Overhead for Large Immutable Structures

 Vue's reactivity system is deep by default.
-While this makes state management intuitive, it does create a certain level of overhead when the data size is large, because every property access triggers proxy traps that performs dependency tracking.
+While this makes state management intuitive, it does create a certain level of overhead when the data size is large, because every property access triggers proxy traps that perform dependency tracking.
 This typically becomes noticeable when dealing with large arrays of deeply nested objects, where a single render needs to access 100,000+ properties, so it should only affect very specific use cases.

 Vue does provide an escape hatch to opt-out of deep reactivity by using [`shallowRef()`](/api/reactivity-advanced.html#shallowref) and [`shallowReactive()`](/api/reactivity-advanced.html#shallowreactive).
 Shallow APIs create state that is reactive only at the root level, and exposes all nested objects untouched.
 This keeps nested property access fast, with the trade-off being that we must now treat all nested objects as immutable, and updates can only be triggered by replacing the root state: